Julietjobs/City_Verse/README.md

 # CityVerse

-This repo is for CityVerse: A Unified and Adaptive Data Framework for Evaluating Large Language Models in Urban Computing
+This repo is for CityVerse: A Unified Data Platform for Multi-Task Urban Computing with Large Language Models

 ## 📘 Introduction